 The University of Zurich and Polyphor have been awarded a grant from the Swiss Commission of Technology and Innovation (CTI; project CTI-Nr.: 181146.1 PFLS; Swiss Government).
 The joint research focuses on expanded studies on the mechanism of action of the new class of antibiotics against Gram-negative ESKAPE pathogens.
 The project started in January 2016 and is supervised jointly by Prof. John A. Robinson and Dr. Daniel Obrecht.
 The project is also supported by the Wellcome Trust foundation, which granted a Seed Drug Discovery Award of CHF 2.3 million in February 2017.

 The search for broad-spectrum antibiotics was built upon the successful development of Polyphor’s first antibiotic, Murepavadin (POL7080), by applying the PEM technology to discover novel peptidomimetics targeting a broad range of important Gram-negative pathogens.
-The antibiotic program is on track to select a preclinical candidate by the first quarter of 2018 and start clinical Phase 1 in 2018.
+The antibiotic program is on track to select a preclinical candidate by the half of 2018 and start clinical Phase I in 2019.